abhinavkumar985/darukaa-bio-knowledge-rag/docs/blueprint.md

 ## Style Guidelines:

-- Primary color: Daruka brand color (if available, specify hex code).
+- Primary color: Darukaa brand color (if available, specify hex code).
 - Secondary color: Complementary color to the primary (if available, specify hex code).
 - Accent: Teal (#008080) for interactive elements and highlights.
 - Clean and readable font for both the homepage text and chat interface messages.